 Sub-Fund Investment Objective Investment Restrictions Benchmark: SECURED OVERNIGHT FINANCING RATE (SOFR) (for measurement and comparison of the Sub-Fund's performance only) Duration: between 1 and 3 Years Hong Kong Restriction applies VAG Investment Restriction applies Allianz Emerging Markets SRI Bond Long term capital growth by investing in sovereign and quasi-sovereign Debt Securities of Global Emerging Markets in accordance with the Sustainable and Responsible Investment Strategy (SRI Strategy).
-"Global Emerging Markets" are (a) Emerging Markets or (b) countries that are constituents of the J.P.
+"Global Emerging Markets or (b) countries that are constituents of the J.P.
 MORGAN ESG Emerging Market Bond (EMBI) Global Diversified.
 Min.
-70% of Sub-Fund assets are invested in sovereign and quasi-sovereign Debt Securities of a country of Global Emerging Markets.
-Quasi-sovereign Debt Securities are Debt Securities that are owned more than 50% or guaranteed by the national government of a country of Global Emerging Markets.
+70% of Sub-Fund assets are invested in sovereign and quasi-sovereign Debt Securities are Debt Securities that are owned more than 50% or guaranteed by the national government of a country of Global Emerging Markets.
 Max.
 30% of Sub-Fund assets may be invested in Debt Securities other than those described in the investment objective Max.
 15% of Sub-Fund assets may be invested in the PRC bond markets Sub-Fund assets may be invested in High-Yield Investments Type 2 Max.
 20% non-USD Currency Exposure SRI Strategy (including exclusion criteria) applies.
 In addition, the following exclusion criteria apply: For sovereign issuers an internal scoring model weighting various environmental, social and governance factors is applied for which Freedom House Index is considered as one criterion amongst further criteria.
 Securities issued by sovereign issuers with an insufficient internal score will be divested.
 Min.
-90% of Sub-Fund portfolio shall be evaluated by an SRI Rating.
-Portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature (e.g. cash and Deposits).
-Min.
-20% of Sub-Fund's investment universe is considered to be non-investable (i.e. will be excluded) based on SRI Rating Duration: between 1 and 10 Years Hong Kong Restriction applies VAG Investment Restriction applies VAG Investment Restriction applies VAG Investment Restriction applies VAG Investment Restriction material.
-Expected Overlap: major Benchmark is not completely consistent with the environmental or social characteristics promoted by the Sub- Fund.
-Both the Sub-Fund and Benchmark use a combination of SRI screening and exclusion of controversial sectors and violations of UN Global Compact.
-Benchmark's specific
+90% of Sub-Fund's investment universe is considered to be non-investable (i.e. will be excluded) based on SRI Rating Duration: between 1 and 10 Years Hong Kong Restriction applies VAG Investment Restriction applies WAG Investment Restriction applies VAG Investment Restriction applies Duration: between 1 and 10 Years Hong Kong Restriction applies VAG Investment Restriction applies VAG Investment Restriction applies VAG Investment Restriction applies VAG Investment Restriction applies Denchmark is not completely consistent with the environmental or social characteristics promoted by the Su